Sti2nd/sti2nd.github.io/_posts/2021-12-17-react-hook-form-nested.md

 ## From basic to schema validation

-Following are code examples where we go from a basic form in one component to a form that consists of severl components and uses schema validation.
+Following are code examples where we go from a basic form in one component to a form that consists of several components and uses schema validation.

 First we have a simple example with react-hook-form using native elements: